mhornstein/RL-minigrid/README.md

 python experimenter.py
 ```

 To customize the configuration for the experiments, adjust the settings in the `experiment_config.py` file.
 It is well-documented to assist in this task.
-Note that for experimenting with various hyperparameter values, simply update the `tested_parameters` dictionary as needed.
+Note that for experimenting with different hyperparameter values, simply update the `tested_parameters` dictionary as needed.

 #### Experiment Results